Nowshad247/Nowshad247/README.md

 - 👋 Hi, I’m @Nowshad247
 - 👀 I’m interested in CODING
 - 🌱 I’m currently learning REDUX
-- 💞️ I’m looking to collaborate on website project
+- 💞️ I’m looking to collaborate on a website project
-- 📫 How to reach me .
+- 📫 How to reach me.
 - - in/nowshad247

 <!---